dakrone/eisago/README.md

 ## Progress

-- import [should be relatively stable]
+- import [stable]
 - api [working, but may change]
-- migration tool [see migrate.clj, requires manual running]
+- migration tool [see migrate.clj, done, but requires manual running]
 - website [not started]

 ### To do

 - API for adding examples
 - API for adding comments

-## Known issues

-None right now.

 ## License